Set-OutlookSignatures/Set-OutlookSignatures/src_Set-OutlookSignatures/docs/Implementation approach.md

 **Some features are exclusive to Benefactor Circle members.** Benefactor Circle members have access to an extension file enabling the exclusive features.
 This extension file is chargeable, and it is distributed under a proprietary, non-free and non-open-source license.
 Please see `.\docs\Benefactor Circle` for details.
 ## 1.7.
 Administration
 ### 1.7.1.
 Client
-- Outlook and Word, each from version 2010
+- Outlook and Word (when using DOCX templates, and/or signatures in RTF format), each from version 2010
 - the software must run in the security context of the user currently logged in.
 - The software must be executed in "Full Language Mode".
 The "Constrained Language Mode" is not supported, as certain functions such as Base64 conversions are not available in this mode or require very slow alternatives.
 - If AppLocker or comparable solutions are used, the software is already digitally signed.
 - Network unlocks:
 	- Ports 389 (LDAP) and 3268 (Global Catalog), TCP and UDP respectively, must be enabled between the client and all domain controllers.
 If this is not the case, signature-relevant information and variables cannot be retrieved. the software checks with each run whether access is possible.
 - To access the SMB share with the software components, the following ports are needed: 137 UDP, 138 UDP, 139 TCP, 445 TCP (details <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)" target="_blank">in this Microsoft article</a>).
 	- Für access to WebDAV shares (e.g. SharePoint document libraries), port 443 TCP is needed.
+Firewalls and proxies must not block WebDAV HTTP extensions.
 ### 1.7.2.
 Server
 Required are:
 - An SMB file share in which the software and its components are stored.
 All users must have read access to this file share and its contents.